Treatment for Benzodiazepine Addiction

 Emerge Recovery TX: Seeking Treatment for Benzodiazepine Addiction

-We understand that seeking treatment for benzodiazepine addiction in Austin, TX, can be confronting and all too overwhelming.
+We understand that seeking treatment for benzodiazepine addiction in Austin, TX, can be overwhelming.

 Created by women, for women.
-At Emerge Recovery TX we are here to provide women of all ages and ethnicities the tools needed for the journey to recovery.
-Our clinical framework is deeply rooted in Acceptance and Commitment Therapy (ACT).
-We are here to provide women with a supportive, judgment-free, and comforting environment to heal and emerge as the best version of themselves.
+At Emerge Recovery TX we are here to provide clients the tools needed to achieve and sustain long-term sobriety.
+We are here to provide women with a supportive, judgement-free, and comforting environment to heal and emerge as the best version of themselves.